sasuw/qutem/README.md

     placeholder.de=Platzhalter
     placeholder.it=segnaposto

-Running qutem results in three files in three directories "en", "de" and "it" containing the respective file with the string "{{placeHolder}}" replaced with "placeholder", "Platzhalter" and "segnaposto".
+Running qutem results in three files in three directories "en", "de" and "it" containing the respective files with the string "{{placeHolder}}" replaced with "placeholder", "Platzhalter" and "segnaposto".

 # Getting started as developer